SAP-samples/manage-apis-codejam/exercises/01-open-api-specification/README.md

     OpenAPI%20specification%20document%20-%20headers

     Specification extensions: All the x- fields, e.g. x-sap-api-type, x-sap-shortText, x-sap-api-deprecated, that are included in the image above are extension fields.
 In this case, they are there to document additional information for the different types of APIs that SAP products expose.
-The SAP API Business Hub process these specification extensions to better reflect the APIs in the UI.
+The SAP Business Accelerator Hub process these specification extensions to better reflect the APIs in the UI.

 All other sections in the spec, e.g. components, externalDocs, security, servers, tags are optional.
 In the screenshots, we can see that these have been specified for the API but they might not be included, e.g. if there is no server information or no security in the API.
 Let’s explore these optional sections: